Want to start an ecommerce business? Look no further than WooCommerce.

 To really understand what WooCommerce is, we have to examine its modular framework.
 Just like WordPress, WooCommerce includes a rich set of features that can be extended with the addition of plugins.
 Retailers who use WooCommerce benefit twice from this modularity: they have access to thousands of WordPress plugins and themes as well as hundreds of ecommerce-specific extensions built just for WooCommerce.

-The genius of a modular system is that it helps to cultivate a community of developers who build extensions to add specific functionality, something that isn’t possible with monolithic applications.
-With the right plugins, setting up a WooCommerce store can be the perfect ecommerce platform for every retailer.
+The genius of a modular system is that it helps to cultivate a community of developers who build extensions to add specific WooCommerce and WordPress functionality, something that isn’t possible with monolithic applications.
+With the right plugins, WooCommerce can be the perfect open source ecommerce platform for every retailer.

-Those plugins may expand functionality in regards to shipping, payments, how products are handled, and more.
-WooCommerce themselves have developed and recommend several additional plugins when using their store.
+Those plugins can expand functionality in regards to shipping, payments, how products are handled, and more.
+WooCommerce developers themselves have developed and recommend several additional plugins when using their store.

 3. WooCommerce Is WordPress